code-423n4/2023-11-panoptic/README.md

 # Additional Context
 - Any compliant ERC20 token that is part of a Uniswap V3 pool and is not a fee-on-transfer token is supported, including ERC-777 tokens.
-- The SFPM may be deployed to Ethereum, Arbitrum, Polygon, Optimisim, BSC, Base, and Avalanche, and other EVM chains with active Uniswap V3 deployments.
+- The SFPM may be deployed to Ethereum, Arbitrum, Polygon, Optimism, BSC, Base, and Avalanche, and other EVM chains with active Uniswap V3 deployments.
 - EIP Compliance
   - `SemiFungiblePositionManager`: Should comply with `ERC1155`